 - Costs of medical devices inserted during surgery

 Once you are awarded compensation in a personal injury claim, you cannot seek additional funds from the same party for the same injury.
-Thus, it is imperative to make sure that you take into consideration all costs that may arise from medical treatment such as surgery for your injuries.
+Thus, it is imperative to make sure that you take into consideration all costs that may arise from medical treatment, such as surgery for your injuries.

 How to Maximize Your Personal Injury Settlement

-When a person files a claim, they’ll need to be able to show the court a pretty close estimate of how much money was spent on their medical care in order to be properly compensated.
+When a person files a claim, they’ll need to be able to show the court a pretty close estimate of how much money was spent on their medical care to be properly compensated.
 Proving this figure requires precise documentation, usually in the way of showing all medical bills.
 Thus, a prospective claimant should remember the following:

 - Any medical bills, regardless if paid by the claimant or their insurer, should be kept